mshakya/PiReT-OME/README.md

 ## Installing PiReT

 **If you DO NOT HAVE git installed in your machine** Please download PiReT directly from the [github](https://github.com/mshakya/PiReT).
+However, we recommend that a user install `git`, which is require for obtaining dependencies that are not yet available in bioconda.

 **If you HAVE git installed in your machine**
 Use `git clone` from command line.